km-fazle/Python-API-Framework/README.md

 - **Input Validation**: Automatic request validation with Pydantic
 - **SQL Injection Protection**: SQLAlchemy ORM prevents SQL injection

-## Development

-### Adding New Endpoints

-1. Create a new router file in `py_api_framework/routers/`
-2. Define your endpoints with proper authentication
-3. Include the router in `main.py`

-### Adding New Models

-1. Add the model to `models.py`
-2. Create corresponding schemas in `schemas.py`
-3. Run database migrations if needed

 ## Deployment

 ### Docker